Spare-Network/pool-reference/README.md

 protocol, and the singleton format for smart coins.

 ### Pool Protocol Benefits
-The Chia pool protocol has been designed for security, and decentralization, not relying on any 3rd party, closed code, or trusted behaviour.
+The Spare pool protocol has been designed for security, and decentralization, not relying on any 3rd party, closed code, or trusted behaviour.

 * The farmer can never steal from the pool by double farming